-Students who have not met their financial obligations at any college in the University of Hawai'i System (such as nonpayment of tuition and fees, fines or loans) may be denied letters of verification or certification, transcript requests, graduation and further registration.
-Failure to clear all financial obligations in a timely manner, may result in the student's account being sent to a collection agency and additional fees will apply.
-(Also see Policies for Financial Obligations, page 166.)
+Students who have not met their financial obligations at any college in the University of Hawai'i System (such as nonpayment of tuition and fees, traffic fines, library fines, loans, etc.) to the satisfaction of the University of Hawai'i may be denied letters of verification or certification, registration, withdrawal, grades, transcript requests, graduation, diplomas, and other university services.